 The lunar water studying VIPER

-NASA’s VIPER rover landing on the Moon’s south pole in late 2023 as part of NASA’s CLPS program will explore areas in and around permanently shadowed regions for over 100 days.
+NASA’s VIPER rover landing on the Moon’s south pole in November 2024 as part of NASA’s CLPS program will explore areas in and around permanently shadowed regions for over 100 days.
 It will use a drill and three instruments to unravel the nature of the Moon’s water ice deposits, assess their resource potential, and determine how accessible they are.
 This will help us plan future sustainable crewed missions.

-Information about the exact nature of water on the Moon’s poles is so crucial from both a scientific and exploratory standpoint that other nations are also planning missions like VIPER, the earliest one being the joint Japanese-Indian LUPEX rover targeting a post-2023 launch.
+Information about the exact nature of water on the Moon’s poles is so crucial from both a scientific and exploratory standpoint that other nations are also planning missions like VIPER, the earliest one being the joint Japanese-Indian LUPEX rover targeting a post-2024 launch.
 JAXA is building the 350-kilogram rover, and India’s space agency ISRO is developing the lander which will deliver LUPEX to the Moon’s south pole.

 China will launch the Chang’e 7 mission around 2024.
 It will consist of an orbiter and a lander, the latter of which will likely deploy a rover and hopper to map resources on the Moon’s south pole near the landed region.